Azure/azure-sdk-for-java/sdk/securitydevops/azure-resourcemanager-securitydevops/README.md

-# Azure Resource Manager securitydevops client library for Java
+# Azure Resource Manager Security Dev Ops client library for Java

-Azure Resource Manager securitydevops client library for Java.
+Azure Resource Manager Security Dev Ops client library for Java.

-This package contains Microsoft Azure SDK for securitydevops Management SDK.
+This package contains Microsoft Azure SDK for Security Dev Ops Management SDK.
 REST APIs for Defender for DevOps.
 Package tag package-2022-09-01-preview.
 For documentation on how to use this package, please see [Azure Management Libraries for Java](https://aka.ms/azsdk/java/mgmt).

 ## We'd love to hear your feedback